 In 1975, the hospital merged in ownership with Mercy Hospital, which had been operated by the Sisters of Mercy.
 Several years later, the two moved into one larger, more modern facility, which was completed in 1983.

-Today, our system has grown to a include a 475-bed hospital, an urgent care center, a Hospice program, home care services and a network of primary care physicians.
+Today, our system has grown to a include 391-bed hospital, hospice program, home care services and a network of primary care and specialty physicians.
 Henry Ford Allegiance Health also partners with Huron Valley Ambulance to provide ambulance services to the community.

 Today, as Henry Ford Allegiance Health, we're proud of history and our ongoing commitment to the health and well-being of our community--and beyond.